You can get from London to Rome by train, bus or flight.

 You can travel to Rome from London by flight.

 The fastest way to travel from London to Rome is by flight with an average journey time of 2 h 20 min.

 The distance from London to Rome is approximately 888 miles (1433 km).

 These are the most popular departure and arrival points when traveling from London to Rome:

 If finding a good deal is your main consideration for your trip from London to Rome, then we'll help you find the best value travel company for you:

 Yes, there is a direct service from London to Rome:

-When planning your trip from London to Rome, it’s good to keep in mind what tickets to book and their prices in the next 7 days:
+Before traveling from London to Rome, it’s good to know what ticket you can book and how much it will cost in the next 7 days:

-However, we recommend buying tickets from London to Rome online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking London to Rome tickets online a few months before your planned travel date to score the best deals and save money on your trip.